QueenIce90/QueenIce90/README.md

 # 💫 About Me:
-Hi, I'm Isamar! 👋<br> (pronounced IS-a-mar in English or Ee-sa-Mah in Spanish)<br><br>Born and raised in New York City, I've always been passionate about unity and creating positive change for myself and others.
-Although I initially pursued a path in the medical field, I discovered my true passion lies in technology.
-The challenges it presents and the rewarding feeling of building something amazing from scratch is what truly excites me.<br><br>I love developing innovative apps and programs that can enhance user experiences, giving me the freedom to explore creativity in my own space.
-I'm all about staying positive, having fun, and cherishing time with my family.<br><br>
+Hi, I'm Isamar! 👋
+(pronounced IS-a-mar in English or Ee-sa-Mah in Spanish)

+- 🌆 Born and raised in New York City.
+- 💖 Passionate about unity and creating positive change for myself and others.
+- 🏥 Initially pursued a path in the medical field, but discovered my true passion lies in **technology**.
+- 💻 Excited by the challenges of building something amazing from scratch.
+- 🚀 Love developing innovative apps and programs that enhance user experiences.
+- 🎨 Enjoy exploring creativity in my own space.
+- 🌈 Focused on staying positive, having fun, and cherishing time with family.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/isamar-gonzalez-banos-677ba8241) [![YouTube](https://img.shields.io/badge/YouTube-%23FF0000.svg?logo=YouTube&logoColor=white)](https://youtube.com/@https://www.youtube.com/@IsamarTheCreator)